-When you select a direct input (nout), nout), nout), nout) or nout), any existing channels in the projector are searched for matching input and signal parameters - this only occurs if Auto Source is enabled on these channels.
+When you select a direct input (nput), nput), nput), nput) or nput), any existing channels in the projector are searched for matching input and signal parameters - this only occurs if Auto Source is enabled on these channels.
 If no match to the incoming input signal is found in currently defined channels, a new channel is temporarily created based on factory-defined defaults for this type of signal.
 The channel number assigned is the lowest available number from 01-50.